vzafrin/learn-git/lessons/using-the-desktop.md

 ## Submit a pull request

 Now that you have made your commits.
-Go ahead a submit a pull request using the desktop client.
+We are going to submit a pull request from your forked version of the repository.
+To do some go to your repository's page on github, it should be something link github.com/<your username>/learn-git.

+Once you're there you should see a banner saying "Compare and Pull Request."
+Click on that button and you'll be sent to a discussion page where you can add a title and some information about your pull request.
+Lastly, hit "Send pull request" and we should get your request.